General Student Privacy Notice Information

 - Provide for archiving and statistical purposes;

-- Interact with you before you are enrolled as a student, as part of the admissions process such as sending a prospectus or answering inquiries about courses;
+We process your personal data because it is necessary for the execution of a contract with you or in preparation for a contract or service you have requested, including to interact with you before you are enrolled as a student, as part of the admissions process such as sending a brochure or answering inquiries about courses;

 - To provide you with services as outlined in our various policies;